jwilsson/react-input-time/README.md

 - `initialTime`: The initial time value, required.
 - `input`: A custom `<input>` element to use instead of the default one.
-- `onChange`: onChange handler, will be passed the new value and the complete `SyntheticEvent` object.
+- `onChange`: onChange handler, will be passed a complete `SyntheticEvent` object.

 All other props will be passed straight through to the rendered DOM element.